Home > Documents Repository

 DAF Air Impact Assessment Guides

-While the details on assessing GHGs and climate change under NEPA is currently (August 2023) in flux, the requirement for assessing a proposed action's potential impact to air quality (include GHGs, as a regulated pollutants) is still mandated under the 2023 GHG Guidance.
-The Greenhouse Gas (GHG) & Climate Change Assessment Guide provides guidance on how to consider the impact agency projects has on GHG emissions and climate change.
+While the details on assessing GHGs and climate change under NEPA is currently (August 2024) in flux, the requirement for assessing a proposed action's potential impact to air quality (include GHGs, as a regulated pollutants) is still mandated under CEQ's interim guidance, National Environmental Policy Act Guidance on Consideration of Greenhouse Gas Emissions and Climate Change (January 9, 2023).
+This Guide provides guidance and specific procedures on how to consider the impact of DAF projects have on GHG emissions and climate change.

 The Air Quality EIAP Guide provides comprehensive instructions for assessing air quality impacts associated with DAF proposed action.
 The guide supplement 32 CFR 989, Environmental Impact Analysis Process, with guidance, procedures, and methodologies for meeting the air quality-specific requirements of the National Environmental Policy Act (NEPA) and Council on Environmental Quality's (CEQ's) Regulations for Implementing the Procedural Provisions of NEPA (40 CFR 1500-1508).
 Additionally, the guide incorporates compliance requirements for 40 CFR 93 Subpart B, Determining Conformity of General Federal Actions to State or Federal Implementation Plans, and supersedes all other versions.